leanluizz/leanluizz/README.md

 💜 - Bootstrap

-I want it learn so much technology of Front-End and Back-End in future
+I want it in the future learn so much tecnology in Front-End and Back-End

-📞 Contatos:
+📞 Contacts:

 📧 Email: luizzleandro827@gmail.com

 📘 Linkedin: https://www.linkedin.com/in/leandro-luiz-a022131bb/

-Thank You!
+Thank you!
 👍 👽

 ## Hi,i'am Leandro Luiz